bdrive/doc/pages/mydoc/2-100-team-manual.md

 ### **Team License**

 **1 license can be used to access to 1 device concurrently**.
 There is an option to change current device to a new device in [https://accounts.bdrive.com](https://accounts.bdrive.com) whenever needed to change.
 If you need to access to several devices at the same time, multiple licenses is required.
 Check the store [https://www.netdrive.net](https://www.netdrive.net).<br>

 **Team Admin can purchase Team licenses**.
-Team Admin needs to create email account ID in [https://accounts.bdrive.com/accounts/signup](https://accounts.bdrive.com/accounts/signup) and verify the email first.
+Team Admin needs to create email account ID in [https://accounts.bdrive.com/accounts/signup](https://accounts.bdrive.com/accounts/signup) and verify the email.
 After the purchase, Admin can add Team members in  [https://accounts.bdrive.com](https://accounts.bdrive.com).<br><br>